ttwange/Portfolio_Projects/README.md

   The 2ND project was on Housing Data Cleaning project that is based on           extensive SQL.
 The dataset used is Nashville Housing Data for Data             Cleaning.xlsx from Kaggle.

+3. Basics.ipynb
+  The 3rd project was on analysing CIA factbook data project that is based on     extensive SQL.
+In this project I analyzed and amswered a lot of question on     world data.